FelixGathuo/alx-low_level_programming/0x0A-argc_argv/README.md

-Read me for argc and argv
+//Read me for argc and argv